corndeladmin/DevOps-Deeper-Testing/playwright/Readme.md

 [More guidance on using the Codegen tool is available in the docs.](https://playwright.dev/python/docs/codegen-intro#running-codegen)

+If you're interested in seeing the [the list of basic actions you can find that in the Playwright docs.](https://playwright.dev/python/docs/writing-tests#basic-actions)

 ### Investigate Failures

 First, tweak your tests so that they fail, for example in the `test_get_started_link` test you could look for a link with `some text that doesn't exist on the page`.

-You should see a timeout error; no link with that text appeared in time, but the stack trace can't offer much more than that.
+You should see a timeout error; no link with that text appeared in time, but the stack trace doesn't offer us much more context than that.
 Was the error a case of the page failing to load anything, or did someone just change a key piece of text?

 Investigating end-to-end test issues like this can often be a slow affair, involving running the tests locally in a non-headless mode, slowing them down or introducing breakpoints in order to let us diagnose the problem.